-Entering into a CVA allows you to continue trading and retain control whilst enabling the company to repay your creditors.
+Entering into a CVA allows you to continue trading and retain control whilst enabling the company to repay creditors.

-The proposal will also detail how much creditors should expect to receive, whether this will be a full or partial payment.
-It will also highlight the timelines for when the creditors can expect to receive such dividends.
+The proposal will also detail how much creditors should expect to receive and whether this will be a full or partial payment.
+It will also highlight when the creditors can expect to receive such dividends.

-If you want to enter your company into a CVA, as long as the proposals are financially sound and viable, then they are usually accepted by creditors.
+If you want your company to enter into a CVA then, as long as the proposals are financially sound and viable, they are usually accepted by creditors.
 After you have entered into a CVA, you and any other directors continue running your business and making day-to-day management decisions.

 Unlike any other corporate insolvency processes, there is no investigation into either you the directors, or your business.

-Contact CVA Specialists Today
+Contact CVA specialists today

 If you want to discuss whether a CVA is an option for you, call Inquesta’s insolvency practitioners today on 0844 272 8380 or chat live with us now.
 Alternatively, you can complete our online enquiry form and one of our CVA insolvency practitioners will be in touch promptly.